-- E. The Superintendent/Designee will notify all school administrators annually of the provisions of this policy. - F. The Superintendent/Designee will ensure students, parents, school security guards, and staff members are notified of the provisions of this policy annually. - G. Principals will ensure violations of criminal statutes are reported to the appropriate officials of the Howard County Police Department and the Maryland State Department of Education. - H. Principals will ensure disciplinary records are maintained according to school system policy and approved procedures.
+- A. The Superintendent/Designee will ensure staff receives training and resources necessary to implement this policy. - B. The Superintendent/Designee will notify all school administrators annually of the provisions of this policy. - C. The Superintendent/Designee will ensure students, parents, school security guards, staff members, and School Resource Officers are notified of the provisions of this policy annually.

+- D. Principals/designees and the Superintendent/Designee will determine appropriate disciplinary action for a student based on the severity of the infraction and on a range of consequences. - E. Principals/designees and the Superintendent/Designee will ensure that students with IEPs will receive a FAPE during extended suspensions and/or expulsions. - F. Principals will ensure violations of criminal statutes are reported to the appropriate officials of the Howard County Police Department and the MSDE. - G. Principals will ensure disciplinary records are maintained according to school system policy and approved procedures. - H. Students will comply with all school rules and procedures and will exhibit the expected student behaviors delineated in the HCPSS Student Code of Conduct.